jkaewprateep/Grayscale_to_colors/README.md

 ## Create dataset ##

-Using simple loop to extract each pixel into dataset, can be use as model dataset later
+Using simple loop to extract each pixel into dataset, can be use as model dataset later.
+Preparing input data from original data and grap_scale conversion result data, it is only dataframe or temporary table data mapping but gray_scale converted image is losses recovered from loss contast image is scales functions but the significant data revoery is shape and backgrounds.

 ``` dataset = { "RGB": [], "BW": [] }
 for i in range( cropped_image_width ) :
 	for j in range( cropped_image_height ) :